 Foundation Stage and Key Stage 1

 In our Reception class high quality phonic work is taught systematically.
 'Twinkle Phonics' is used as the bases for planning activities within the appropriate phase.
 The teacher also uses a range of other resources too.
-The Reception cohort is split into two groups led by Miss Stokes and Mrs Parkinson.
 Within Reception the children will focus on Phase 2, 3 and begin to move onto Phase 4.

 In KS1 the teachers continue to use 'Twinkl Phonics' supplemented with other high quality games and activities to enhance teaching and learning.